Beyond the Stacks

 - Princeton Symphony Orchestra’s virtual Listen Up!
 Gallery, displaying students’ original and creative artwork

 - Free articles and printable shadow puppetry templates from Past Times.
 Fun and educational, themes include Black History, Greek Myths, Folk and Fairytales, and so much more.

 Even though the library building is closed, there are still many ways to find your favorite reading material, whether it’s an ebook, audiobook or a digital magazine.
 The library has its own digital collections that PPL library cardholders can access from home and others are available freely on the internet for everyone.
 To find new titles or read reviews, check out some of the sites below.
 If you need help learning how to download to your computer or mobile device, please contact us.

 - For ebooks: Princeton Overdrive/Libby, hoopla

-- For audiobooks: Princeton Overdrive/Libby, hoopla (Note: on October 26th, all audiobooks that were part of RBDigital will now be found in Overdrive/Libby)
+- For audiobooks: Princeton Overdrive/Libby, hoopla (Note: the collection of audiobooks that were previously on RBDigital are now accessible through Overdrive/Libby)

 Book Reviewing and Reader’s Advisory Sources

 Many of these are aimed at librarians but are excellent sources for all readers to discover new titles and authors on the horizon and are particularly useful for book groups.
 Or try Book It and get personalized recommendations from the Princeton Public Library’s Adult Services Department.
 Also, try our new service, Book It for the Holidays, designed to help you find the perfect book to give as a gift this holiday season.

 - Library Journal and Publisher’s Weekly, currently available online at this time without a subscription